Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     Debugger API (e.g, [`Debugger.Source`][source]) for purposes other than step debugging a target JavaScript program.

+`collectCoverageInfo`
+:   A boolean value indicating whether code coverage should be enabled inside
+    each debuggee of this `Debugger` instance.
+Changing this flag value will recompile all JIT code to add or remove code coverage instrumentation.
+Changing this flag when any frame of the debuggee is currently active on the stack will produce an exception.

+    Setting this to `true` enables code coverage instrumentation, which can be accessed via the [`Debugger.Script`][script] `getOffsetsCoverage`
+    function.
+In some cases, the code coverage might expose information which pre-date the modification of this flag.
+Code coverage reports are monotone, thus one can take a snapshot when the Debugger is enabled, and output the difference.

+    Setting this to `false` prevents this `Debugger` instance from requiring any code coverage instrumentation, but it does not guarantee that the instrumentation is not present.

 `uncaughtExceptionHook`
 :   Either `null` or a function that SpiderMonkey calls when a call to a
     debug event handler, breakpoint handler, watchpoint handler, or similar